PopovEvgeniy/kmswizard/readme.txt

 0.3.4: The small changes.
 0.3.4.1-0.3.4.2: The documentation has been updated.
 0.3.5: The source code was recompiled under Lazarus 4.0 RC1.
+0.3.6: The source code was recompiled under Lazarus 4.0 RC3.